 His philosophy is built on a deep, unwavering respect for seasonality.
 The menu changes daily, dictated entirely by what’s best at Toyosu Market that morning.
 You won’t find a fixed menu here.
 One night might feature a delicate piece of aged kinmedai (golden eye snapper), its skin lightly seared to release its oils.

-Another might bring a simple, perfect piece of kasugo (young sea bream) cured with kelp to draw out its subtle sweetness.
+Another might bring a simple, perfect piece of kasugo (young sea bream) cured with kelp to draw out its subtle sweetness and freshness.

 What sets Sushi Masa apart is the intelligence behind the pairings.
 Chef Masa doesn’t just serve fish; he constructs composed dishes that highlight an ingredient’s soul.